thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-26-adrianne-wortzel-catie-cuan-awarded-robotics-residency.markdown

    alt='Adrianne Wortzel and Catie Cuan' class='no-border' %}

-The ThoughtWorks Arts team made their final decisions on April 16th in collaboration with input from jurors at [Baltan Labs](http://baltanlaboratories.org/) in Eindhoven, Netherlands and the [Consortium For Research and Robotics](http://consortiumrr.com/) hosted by Pratt Institute at the Brooklyn Navy Yard.
+The Thoughtworks Arts team made their final decisions on April 16th in collaboration with input from jurors at [Baltan Labs](http://baltanlaboratories.org/) in Eindhoven, Netherlands and the [Consortium For Research and Robotics](http://consortiumrr.com/) hosted by Pratt Institute at the Brooklyn Navy Yard.

 <!--excerpt-ends-->